 You might have heard of the Army-Navy Football Game, one of the longest running rivalries in college football.
-But you might not really understand that academies are both military training centers and colleges.
+But you might not really understand that service academies are both military training centers and colleges.

 There are five federal service academies: US Naval Academy (Navy & Marine Corps), US Military Academy (Army), US Air Force Academy (Air Force & Space Force), US Coast Guard Academy, and US Merchant Marine Academy (civilian maritime professions or a military commission).
 Each is a college, run by the federal government, that offers an undergraduate education and immersive military training for future officers.